-This month’s selection from the EarlyEdU Alliance® multimedia resources is a spotlight on Play.
+This month’s selection from the EarlyEdU Alliance® multimedia resources is a spotlight on Language and Literacy.
 These resources are available to use in your teaching or professional development activities.
 Access to the complete library is available to EarlyEdU members only.
 Please consider joining the EarlyEdU Alliance.

 Teaching New Words: Embedding Vocabulary Instruction in Storybooks

 Elizabeth Spencer, PhD, and Howard Goldstein, PhD, share recommendations to guide practitioners in the selection of useful and teachable vocabulary targets in this 25-minute Front Porch series broadcast.
 Spencer and Goldstein offer a framework for the design of explicit instruction and suggestions for differentiating instruction for individual children.